-For details about the POSIX thread APIs supported by SYS/BIOS, see the SYS/BIOS POSIX Thread (pthread) Support wiki page.
+For details about the POSIX thread APIs supported by SYS/BIOS, see the TI-POSIX User's Guide in the /docs/tiposix/Users_Guide.html file within the TI-RTOS Kernel installation.
 For more detail, see the official POSIX specification and documentation of the generic POSIX implementation.